Hal Jespersen's Italian Campaign Trip, October 2022

 • Cannoli

 • Bonci Pizzarium: This place was jammed, with 30-50 people lined up outside.
 The pizzaiolo is supposedly known as the Michelangelo of Pizza and specializes in unusual combinations changing daily, served in small square pieces.
 We had four types, including one with potato (very Roman) and another with pumpkin.
-We also had Suppli al Telefono, a fried rice ball stuffed with mozzarella that is similar to Aroncini in Sicily.
-(Suppli rice is cooked in tomato sauce before frying, aroncini in boiling water.
+We also had Suppli al Telefono, a fried rice ball stuffed with mozzarella that is similar to Arancini in Sicily.
+(Suppli rice is cooked in tomato sauce before frying, arancini in boiling water.
 The "al Telefono" refers to the way the embedded cheese pulls apart in strings.)

 • Bonci Pizzarium